hanabi/hanabi.github.io/docs/level-1.md

 - A card is *one-away-from-playable* if only one other card would need to be given a *Play Clue* or a *Delayed Play Clue* in order to make the card *playable*.
 - For example, in a 3-player game:
   - No red cards are played on the stacks.
+  - No player has any red 1's in their hand.
   - Bob has a red 2 with a number 2 clue on it.
 (It was saved with a *2 Save* clue earlier on.)
   - Cathy has an unclued red 3 in her hand.
   - Alice knows that the unclued red 3 is currently *one-away-from-playable*, because there is only one card needed in order to make it *playable* - the red 1.